OmarIhsan/Tech-Hub-project-Clinic_Management_System-FrontEnd/Readme.md

 Recommended PR checks to add (CI):
 - `npm run type-check` (tsc --noEmit)
 - `npx eslint . --ext .ts,.tsx --max-warnings=0`

 ---

-## Next steps & suggestions

-Here are a few small improvements you might want to add next:

-1. Add a lightweight CI pipeline (GitHub Actions) to run `type-check` + `eslint` on PRs.
-2. Add a couple of unit tests for `src/services/staffService.ts` and `src/services/patientService.ts`.
-3. Replace raw validation JSON in forms with a user-friendly, field-level error UI.
-4. Add a `routes-to-api.md` that maps frontend routes to backend endpoints (useful when the backend evolves).

-If you'd like, I can implement any of the items above — tell me which one to do first.

----